Kowalewo Pomorskie – St Nicholas’ Church

 History

-The first church in Kowalewo Pomorskie (Schönsee) was probably built in the fourth quarter of the 13th century, after the town was founded in 1275.
-The brick, Gothic building was erected in the second quarter of the 14th century, during the period of the greatest construction activity in the villages and towns of the Teutonic Knights Order state.
-Perhaps its western part was extended at a slightly later stage, probably also in the fourteenth century.
+The first church in Kowalewo Pomorskie (Schönsee) was probably began to be built at the end of the 13th century, after the second foundation of the town in 1298, which had been destroyed by the Tatars several years earlier.
+The brick, Gothic building was erected in the first quarter of the 14th century, during the period of greatest construction activity in the villages and towns of the Teutonic Order.
+Work on the church was probably carried out by the same construction workshops that also worked on the neighboring castle and the town defensive walls.
+Perhaps the western part of the church was extended at a slightly later stage, but probably in the 14th century.

 At the turn of the 17th and 18th centuries, the church was completely renovated and the interior transformed in the Baroque style.
 It received a chapel from the south and a timber turret on the west side, due to which the Gothic gable was partially destroyed.
 Around 1900, the top of the eastern gable was rebuilt and changed to a neo-Gothic one, and the sacristy was rebuilt.